Two males on bikes, riding along beach path.

 • Growing safety concerns due to high foot traffic from residents and visitors

 Bal Harbour Village is a walkable community where residents and visitors frequently travel on foot between destinations.
 In these environments, motorized devices are not always compatible with safe pedestrian movement.
+This ordinance is being introduced to improve safety for everyone using these areas.

-What This Means
+What Does This Mean

 To help keep these areas safe and enjoyable for everyone, motorized devices will no longer be permitted in the designated areas.
+This ordinance was adopted to better protect pedestrians, enhance safety, and ensure a more enjoyable, pedestrian-friendly environment.

 The following electric mobility devices are prohibited within designated areas: